nnaumenko/metaf/docs/sphinx/api_reference.rst

 			:returns: Amount (cover) of clouds in layer or clear sky conditions.

-		.. cpp:function:: CloudType type() const
+		.. cpp:function:: ConvectiveType type() const

-			:returns: Type of the cloud in the layer.
+			:returns: Convective type of the cloud in the layer.

 		.. cpp:function:: Distance height() const